Development Studies

 Notice of Study Commencement was issued on November 24, 2022.
 In Fall 2022 and Winter 2023, Parsons completed the background review and analysis within Stage 1 in preparation for Public Information Centre (P.I.C.) #1.
 Notice of P.I.C. #1 was issued on January 5, 2023.
 P.I.C. #1 was held on February 2, 2023.
 Public and stakeholder feedback for Stage 1 was received until February 16, 2023, and was considered in Report ED-23-47 dated March 1, 2023 by the Economic and Development Services Committee and Council on March 6 and April 3, 2023, respectively.
 Council authorized the initiation of Stage 2 of the Study on April 3, 2023.
 In Spring 2023, Parsons advanced the Stage 2 deliverables for the Study, including:

 P.I.C. #2 was held on June 28, 2023 to present information and gather feedback on the above items.
 The public consultation window for Stage 2 ran from May 25 to July 21, 2023.
-Stage 2 feedback will be considered in a future staff report to be presented to the Economic and Development Services Committee. |
+Stage 2 feedback was considered in Report ED-23-167 dated September 6, 2023 by the Economic and Development Services Committee and Council on September 11 and October 2, 2023, respectively.
+Council authorized the initiation of Stage 3 of the Study on October 2, 2023.
+P.I.C. #3 for Stage 3 of the Study was held on April 23, 2024 to present information and gather feedback on the following items;

 Study Documents - Stage 1 |